cocopon/aislice/README.md

 - Change the name of each slice.
   It'll be used as an expored path.

-Then, there are two ways to use this plugin.
+Then, there are two ways to use this script.

 1. Running directly
   - Launch Adobe Illustrator CC.